reiversolutions/usp/README.md

 --------------------------------------------------------------------------------------------------------------------

-# People to talk to and people to hit
+# People to talk too and people to hit

 The players live in the real world and as such there are people to meet, animals to talk too and supernatural creatures to fend off.
 This section will go through the three main antagonists of USP.
 The _Twisted norms_, normal